 Somehow on this one occasion I seemed to have merged into the oneness of everything.
 Not knowing what this was, I felt something akin to the disappearance altogether of my sense of “being me,” what I would now say was an experience of letting go of my egoic state of mind.
 Sounds good, but at age 11, it actually terrified me (not to mention, I am a Type 6 on the Enneagram, a structure that struggles with existential fear to begin with!).
 I immediately stopped my late night, rooftop adventures and my gazing with wonderment into the universe above.
 That experience aside, I never ever lost my deeper interest in what swirled above me, how things worked, why some people seemed so happy and others not… nor did I ever lose my curiosity for the mystery of life itself.

 In 1955, Judy, my college sweetie, and I married at the age of 20 after I completed my first year of medical school (I had skipped a grade and was admitted to Stanford Medical School early).
-We have now been together over 55 years, a tribute to her, since I doubted her love for so, so long (hard for the Type 6 in me to believe that this loving, steady, and beautiful woman could truly love a doubting-minded guy like me).
+We have now been together over 58 years, a tribute to her, since I doubted her love for so, so long (hard for the Type 6 in me to believe that this loving, steady, and beautiful woman could truly love a doubting-minded guy like me).
 Over the years, I am happy to share, we learned so much from each other and came to understand what’s really required in building a healthy, loving, sustaining, and romantic relationship.
-Fifty-five years later I realize my thriving marriage was a big part of how interested I became in human relationships, and why and what makes them work.
+Fifty-eight years later I realize my thriving marriage was a big part of how interested I became in human relationships, and why and what makes them work.

 By the time I finished medical school in 1958 at the age of 24, I decided — through the process of elimination — that psychiatry was the career of choice for me.
 I found the workings of the mind, the healing of the mind, and the possibilities of the mind irresistible.
 After residency I joined the faculty of the Department of Psychiatry at Stanford.
 Here I conducted social psychiatric research on how to develop effective, intentional communities with a focus on hospital communities for veterans.
 Later I created a project for the California Youth Authority that combined transactional analysis with participative management in working with the “hardcore” imprisoned teenagers.
 The staff’s approach to management was an anathema to the treatment they espoused.
 Bringing together a more congruent model of management allowed for effective treatment using the transactional analysis mode.
 The results of this project were remarkable.